numaproj/numalogic/docs/quick-start.md

 After sending the data, look for logs in the output pod which shows the anomaly score.

-Since, we trained the model with data that follows a sinusoidal pattern where value falls in range 200-350.
-Any value within this range is considered to be non anomalous.
+Since, we trained the model with data that follows a sinusoidal pattern where values range from 200-350, any value within this range is considered to be non anomalous.
 And, any value out of this range is considered to be anomalous.

 Sending non-anomalous data:
 ```